mtolly/onyx/songs/the-agonist/the-tempest/README.md

 Notes:

-  * Drums by TheCourtofaPorcupine, guitar and bass by girldrummer.
+  * Drums by Tadracing99, pro drums by dertanz, guitar and bass by girldrummer.

   * All instruments have overdrive/unison.